nielswitte/OpenSim-CMS/README.md

 ===========

 A Content Management System (CMS) for OpenSim.
 Uses the 0.8 development versions of OpenSim to ensure JSON support.
 Uses JSON to serve data from and to OpenSim.
 Also includes a couple of example scripts to be used in OpenSim in the assets folder.
-Such as the `presenter.lsl` which enables you to access presentations created in the CMS.
+Such as the `presenterScreen.lsl` which enables you to access presentations created in the CMS.

 This project is based on the MVC pattern and uses Apache web server with PHP5.4+ and a MySQL database.
 The API is RESTful and provides the basic GET, POST, PUT and DELETE functionalities.